rafapolo/celohuobihack/README.md

 #### Description

 This project proposes a noble usage for the Celo stablecoin pegged to the brazilian official R&#36; Real currency: an innovative system enabling the 1.3 billion bank accounts in the country to acquire tokens and multi-chain cryptocurrencies at Huobi Exchange from their own bank accounts in a more private way.
-Taking advantage of the new Brazilian Central Bank protocol for instant payment, PIX, we convert a Fiat transfer into 1:1 Celo Real, tradable for +500 tokens and cryptocurrencies at Huobi - whose market data is published to IPFS and accessed through our dApp.
+Taking advantage of the new Brazilian Central Bank protocol for instant payment, PIX, we convert a Fiat transfer into 1:1 Celo Real, tradable for the +500 tokens and cryptocurrencies at Huobi - whose market data is published into IPFS and accessed through our dApp.
 Bridging it, we collect an experimental market-maker fee, directly distributed into impactMarket's poverty alleviation mechanisms, and our own cMCO2 token vault - managed by the DAO proposals focused on protecting Brazilian lands.

 #### Context